ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 ---

 ## Addressing the Criticisms of Absorption Cost Systems with Activity Based Costing (ABC)

 ### Outline of our discussion of absorption costing:

 - In this lecture we will introduce activity-based costing (ABC) and compare it to traditional absorption costing.
 - The last several lectures began the discussion of absorption costing, and it's discontents.

+### Outline of our discussion of absorption costing:

 - We also discussed how changes in performance measurement require changes in other parts of organizational architecture (performance measurement and decision rights partitioning).